PeymanKh/CRFMS/README.md

     Vehicle (Concrete)
     MaintenanceRecord (Concrete)
     ```
+4. **Reservation, AddOn, and InsuranceTier**: [Reservation](src/reservation/reservation.py), [AddOn](src/reservation/add_on.py), and [InsuranceTier](src/reservation/insurance_tier.py) classes are also normal concrete classes that can be initialized during the run time, I could implement `Decorator design pattern` for this part, but due to time limitations, I could not.
+But for later development Decorator is a well-suited design pattern for this part of the application.
+    ```
+    Reservation (Concrete)
+    AddOn (Concrete)
+    InsuranceTier (Concrete)
+    ```

-4. **Pricing Strategy:** for pricing strategy, I have used `Strategy design pattern` so that we can easily add new pricing strategies without changing the code.
-For now there are 3 pricing strategies: normal price calculation, 10% off on first reservation, and 15% off on each five reservations.
+5. **Pricing Strategy:** for pricing strategy, I have used `Strategy design pattern` so that we can easily add new pricing strategies without changing the code.
+For now there are 3 pricing strategies: normal price calculation, 15% off on first reservation, and 10% off on each five reservations.
 The implementation has a [pricing strategy interface](src/pricing_strategy/strategy_interface.py), [concrete strategies](src/pricing_strategy/concrete_strategies.py), and [pricing strategy](src/pricing_strategy/pricing_strategy.py) which decides which strategy to use.
     ```
     StrategyInterface (Abstract Strategy)
     ├── DailyPricingStrategy (Concrete Strategy)